TonyTwoStep/pia-wg/README.md

 - `--server` or `-s` - specify a server to use when generating the config

 If a server is not specified manually with `-s` the program will fall back to the default behavior of having you select a server from the list UI

+## Original README contents
+A WireGuard configuration utility for Private Internet Access

+This is a Python utility that generates WireGuard configuration files for the Private Internet Access VPN service.
+This allows you to take advantage of the WireGuard protocol without relying on PIA's proprietary client.

+This was created by reverse engineering the [manual-connections](https://github.com/pia-foss/manual-connections) script released by PIA.
+At this stage, the tool is a quick and dirty attempt to get things working.
+It could break at any moment if PIA makes changes to their API.

+pia-wg runs on both Windows and Linux.

 ## Windows
 * Install the latest version of [Python 3](https://www.python.org/downloads/windows/)